sandersn/manual/Typescript-compiler-implementation.md

 actual inference rules are in `inferFromTypes` and are pretty straightforward.

+#### Contextual Typing

+Contextual typing is especially tricky because it can **fix** type parameters.
+When the compiler decides that a parameter is contextually typed and tries to determine the contextual type, it *must* also fix the type parameters.
+That's because the contextual type needs to be the instantiated type.
+But getting the instantiated type means that the compiler has to know how to map the type parameter to the instantiated type &mdash; which is exactly the task of type inference!

+What's more, neither assigning a contextual type nor fixing a type parameter is reversible.
+So once the contextual type has forced us to fix a type parameter, we're stuck with both decisions.

+That's why contextual types are always processed last; the other parameters already have types, so type inference is not destructive.
+But type inference of contextually typed things actually causes the types to be added to them **permanently**.

 #### Notes

 * The inner loop (parameters) actually always infers from normal